The Big Fat B2B Content Marketing Checklist

 Doug believes in simple principles like getting granular, breaking down a subject, and choosing a topic you can own.
 “It’s about being smart, picking battles you can win, and then work them,” he says.

 We are drowning in a sea of content that promise results they don’t achieve.
 And part of that is because crappy and good content looks similar at first glance.
-The difference is that when we finish reading the crappy content, we’re angry that we wasted valuable time.
+The difference is that regardless of the stage of the content marketing funnel, when we finish reading the crappy content, we’re angry that we wasted valuable time.
 And that negative experience transfers over to the brand that created.

 The reason is so many marketing strategies are just about maintaining a steady stream of low-quality content as air cover.
 It doesn’t matter if it’s just a bunch of nothingness or not.
 Nine simple tips become a 30-page white paper.
 There’s little to no new ideas.
 That approach doesn’t work anymore.
 “Don’t say the Definitive Guide if it’s just a bunch of tips.”
 Every time you publish B2B content that doesn’t deliver, you devalue your brand.”